 At GVSU, there is currently no campus standard or enterprise SRS solution.
-We recommend exploring the pedagogical use of instructor purchase or free polling tools to help reduce the extra fees and financial burden that students may experience with a required student purchase/vendor-based system.
+We recommend using free polling tools to help reduce the extra fees and financial burden that students may experience with a required student purchase/vendor-based system.

 Acadly is a free, in class student response system.
 With Acadly, you can create polls and quizzes, and get results from students in real time.
 This student response system also includes instant messenger, and attendance tracking.
 Acadly is available on any device with a browser, and is available for download as an iOS app or Android app.

 Slido is a free response system with live Q&A and polls.
+Works with up to 100 participants.
 Engage your students with polls to ask opinions and display results in real time.
 Students can anonymously ask questions from any device and vote for the ones they like the most.